dilipagheda/react-gallary-app/README.md

 ## About the Project
 This project is 7th project for Treehouse full stack Javascript techdegree.
 It is about creating an image gallary app using React components, React routes and Fetch API.
+It fetches images from Flicker API service.
+Users can also search the phrase (e.g., cat) and it will show images that matches the search phrase.
+Yay!!

 Project tasks:
 - Use JavaScript and JSX to build out the gallery components in a modular fashion.